 “A great group for vessel financing, and its lawyers are easy to get along with.
 When you see Blank Rome on the other side you know that the deal is going to run smoothly…They are absolutely great and are fully responsive 24 hours a day.”

 The construction, financing, ownership and operation of vessels present commercial and legal issues that are unique to the maritime industry.
 For over 30 years, the maritime transactions and finance lawyers at Blank Rome have been addressing those issues.
 During that time, we have lived through the boom and bust market cycles and seen the issues and opportunities that arise in each of those cycles.

 Our clients touch all aspects of the maritime industry.
-We represent shipyards, ship owners and operators, vessel managers, cargo interests, commercial and investment banks, alternative lenders and private equity funds in transactions of all types.
+We represent shipyards, shipowners, vessel operators and managers, cargo interests, commercial and investment banks, alternative lenders and private equity funds in transactions of all types.
 We have done work in all the major sectors of the industry, including tankers, dry bulk, container, offshore, inland rivers and lakes, and cruise, as well as some more unique pockets of the industry such as offshore wind farms.

 We frequently act as special maritime counsel in large bankruptcy matters where primary counsel to the debtor or a large creditor group lacks maritime expertise.

 We also provide focused advice and legal opinions addressing issues under the laws of the Marshall Islands and Liberia, which are two of the largest open vessel registries in the world.
 We have experience with all other major vessel registries, including Panama, the Bahamas, the Cayman Islands, Cyprus and Vanuatu.